Enumeration of graphs with a heavy-tailed degree sequence: Proof of Theorem

 \subsection{Estimating $S$}

 Here we obtain a much more user-friendly version of the function $S$ from~\eqn{S}.
 Note that the extra error term $ M_1^{-1}$ makes no difference if $\Delta\ge 3$ since then $U_1>0$ and $\xi\ge 1/M_1$.
-If $\Delta\le 2$ then we could slightly modify the following lemma to go further, but in this case the enumeration problem is anyway easily solved by other means. \begin{lemma}\lab{lem:S} Assume the hypotheses of Theorem~\ref{thm:general}, and let $\la_{i,j}=d_id_j/M_1$.
+If $\Delta\le 2$ then we could slightly modify the following lemma to go further, but in this case the enumeration problem is anyway easily solved by other means. \begin{lemma}\lab{lem:S} Assume $\xi=o(1)$ and let $\la_{i,j}=d_id_j/M_1$.
 Then

 \end{lemma}

 \proof We start by analysing $A_{i,j}$.
 Recall that \bel{Aijnew} A_{i,j}(1+ d_id_j /M_1 )=\sum_{m\ge 0}\frac{[d_i]_m[d_j]_m}{m!M_1^m}. \ee

 Let $\la_{i,j}= d_id_j/M_1$.
 We only need to consider the terms with $m\le m_0=\max\{\log^2 M_1,C\la_{i,j}\}$ for some sufficiently large constant $C>0$.
 This is because elementary arguments, for instance considering ratios of successive terms, easily show that the terms with $m>m_0$ contribute a relative proportion $O(M_1^{-C'})$ of the total summation, where $C'\to\infty$ as $C\to\infty$.
 By Lemma~\ref{lem:tau}, the maximum degree $\Delta$ is $o(M_1^{3/5})$.